bderkhan/C3DaniSux/README.md

 - Default behavior on this branch is **DM disabled** for C3 testing.
 A new toggle lives under `Settings ▸ Device ▸ Settings ▸ Disable Driver Monitoring (Dani)`.
 - When off, we publish stub driver monitoring/model messages, suppress DM alerts/force-decel, and keep the driver cam/IR off by default.
 Turn the toggle off and reboot to keep DM off; turn it on and reboot to re-enable the camera/DM path.
 - This is a temporary shim while the new driver monitor is being developed.
+- A second option, `Gentle Driver Reminder (3 min)`, keeps DM very light: a single beep every 3 minutes of no attention, no disengage or steering shake.
+Looking back resets the 3-minute timer.

 > [!WARNING]
 > **CRITICAL**: Always base your work on `staging-tici` branch only.
 This repository is specifically for comma 3 devices.
 Do not merge or use code from branches intended for comma 3X or other devices.